SeeVetri/Intern_Quiz_App/README.md

 # intern_quiz_app

-Welcome to QUIZ AL-QUARAN !
-This Flutter project is designed to create a quiz to learn Al-Quaran in easy way !!
+Welcome to QUIZ AL-QURAN !
+This Flutter project is designed to create a quiz to learn Al-Quran in easy way !!

 ## Screenshots and Explanations